Krutyolkin/K2View-Academy/academy/CDC/Training_Level_1/10_cdc_certification_exam.md

 #### Question 7: Implementation Changes

-What happens when new CDC fields are added to the LU and the updated LU is redeployed to Fabric?
+What happens when you define LU table columns as CDC fields and redeploy the updated LU to Fabric?

 \- A:  Fabric publishes a CDC Update Schema message to the CDC consumers, but you must re-migrate all LUIs to publish the data of the new CDC fields to the CDC consumers.

 \- B:  Nothing happens.
 You must drop and redeploy the LU to publish the updated CDC fields to the CDC consumers.

-\- C:  Fabric publishes a CDC Update Schema message to the CDC consumers and initiates a CDC_REPUBLISH_INSTANCE command on each Fabric LUI to publish the CDC data of the new CDC fields to the CDC consumers.
+\- C:  Fabric publishes a CDC Update Schema message to the CDC consumers and initiates a batch process running the CDC_REPUBLISH_INSTANCE command on each Fabric LUI to publish the CDC data of the new CDC fields to the CDC consumers.

 \- D:  None of the above.